felipe-feijoo/Challenge---NodeJS/README.md

 It's an API that allows user registration , login, fetch a list with popular movies provided by https://www.themoviedb.org/ save user's favorite movies and retrieve them.

-I used sqlite3 for the DB , objection.js as the ORM, and bcrypt for encrypting the passwords.
+I used sqlite3 for the DB , objection.js as the ORM, bcrypt for encrypting the passwords, and Jest for the unit testing.

 For the movies related endpoints, a token must be provided, it is implemented as a Jason Web Token and needs to be included in the Authorization header using the Bearer schema, for example :  Headers  {Authorization: Bearer <<'token'>> }.